 Engages the students in 150 clock hours of supervised social work practice and provides opportunities to apply classroom learning in the field setting.
+"Y/E" grade only.
 Prerequisite: admission to MSW program or instructor approval.
 Corequisite: SWG 512.

 SWG 543 The Professional Experience II (5)